GetUsernameFromDatabase/VoxStrike/README.md

 Voice activated macros made in [rust](https://www.rust-lang.org/).

+Does not work in-game -- I suspect [nProtect GameGuard](https://en.wikipedia.org/wiki/NProtect_GameGuard) is not allowing for keypresses in Helldivers 2.

 There are a lot of firsts with this project:

 - first time using [rust](https://www.rust-lang.org/)